 Tarnya has been dreaming of visiting the islands of Tahiti for 25 years… so when she and Denise decided that they would elope to Tahiti to celebrate both Tarnya’s 50th birthday and their 24th anniversary, Tarnya popped the question.
 And so it is that not only did they make a trip of a lifetime, but they also got married in Moorea – Tahiti!
+They were thrilled that they could have a same sex legal wedding in Moorea, as well as a memorable private beach heartfelt, bespoke ceremony.

 A civil wedding in Tahiti, unlike in some other countries, must take place at the City Hall (the Mayor’s Office) to be deemed legal.
 One would not be complete without a personalized ceremony in a sexier location, because seriously, you’re in Tahiti and Tahiti is SEXY!